MuratBerkBuz/ME485_CFD_python_codes/README.md

 # ME485_CFD_python_codes
-These are the files that I have created for ME485 lecture projects in Middle East Technical University.
+These are the files that I have used for ME485 lecture projects at Middle East Technical University.
+The main gain from this lecture has been using already written codes and manipulating them to do certain jobs with the code.
+For example, we have integrated different gradient reconstruction methods and implemented steady diffusion discretization, unsteady diffusion discretization, and various flux-limiting approaches.